fossabot/pairfy/frontend-docs/docs/introduction.md

 _Example_

-Although the price of ADAUSD may fluctuate depending on the time you read this, the price is bullish in the long term, so for this example 1 ADA = 1 USD will be used.
+Although the price of ADA/USD may fluctuate depending on the time you read this, the price is bullish in the long term, so for this example 1 ADA = 1 USD will be used.

 If the liquidity pool reaches 1.000.000 ADA this liquidity can be